Xenoblade: Story

-Although the stories are largely self-contained in each game in the Xenoblade Chronicles series, the numbered Xenoblade Chronicles games are linked through the origins of their fictional universes.
+Although the stories are largely self-contained in each game in the Xenoblade series, the Chronicles games are linked through the origins of their fictional universes.
 Dismayed by the state of the Earth, the scientist Klaus desired to reboot the world and create a new universe.
 His coworker Galea attempted to reason with him to prevent the world from collapsing.
 Ultimately, she failed to change his mind as he initiated the experiment to harness the Conduit, an alien artifact that acted as an unlimited energy source and dimensional gateway.
 This process resulted in the formation of the worlds of Xenoblade Chronicles and Xenoblade Chronicles 2.

 Some time after the events of Xenoblade Chronicles and Xenoblade Chronicles 2, the two worlds were on a collision course known as the Intersection.
 Fearing the total oblivion of their respective universes, the people of both worlds communicated and each began the construction of one half of Origin, a structure containing the memories and souls of both worlds, designed to rebirth the collective people and safely reboot the worlds.
 Origin's A.I. was corrupted by the fearful desires for security and stability of the digitized souls it contained, however, which led to the events of Xenoblade Chronicles 3.

 In the series's fictional chronology, Xenoblade Chronicles is the first game to take place.
 Its epilogue, Xenoblade Chronicles: Future Connected is set one year after the events of the main game.
 Xenoblade Chronicles 2 takes place in a parallel universe, occurring simultaneously to the events of Xenoblade Chronicles.
 Its prequel, Xenoblade Chronicles 2: Torna – The Golden Country is set 500 years before the events of the game.
 Xenoblade Chronicles 3 takes place an unspecified amount of time after the previous games, and depicts the future of the worlds of Xenoblade Chronicles and Xenoblade Chronicles 2.
 Its downloadable story, Future Redeemed, is a prequel that serves to bridge the stories of Xenoblade Chronicles 3 and the previous games, set centuries before Xenoblade Chronicles 3.
-According to Tetsuya Takahashi, Xenoblade Chronicles 3 is the conclusion of the story that began with Klaus’s experiment but not the end of the series.
+According to Tetsuya Takahashi, Xenoblade Chronicles 3 is the conclusion of the story that began with Klaus's experiment but not the end of the series.

+Endless universes coexist, with each of them unaware of the others.
+A powerful object known as the Conduit acts as a gateway between the various universes.
+The universe in which Xenoblade Chronicles X takes place is one of these separate universes, but it is indirectly linked to the others through the existence of the Conduit.